 The MS in Management is an intensive cohort-style, 14-19-month hybrid-delivery program leading to a graduate degree in management.
 It is designed for working professionals who need to maintain their full-time job while pursuing a graduate level degree.
 The program produces organizational leaders who can be successful in today’s fast-paced business world by being able to identify complex problems, implement solutions, and make sound managerial decisions.

-The program has two-tracks: the 30-credit hour MSM and the 39-credit hour MSM with an optional concentration in Operations Management or Healthcare Management.
+The program has two tracks: the 30-credit hour MSM and the 39-credit hour MSM with optional concentrations in Finance, Food Business Management, Healthcare Management, and Project Management

 University of Holy Cross has applied for Accreditation - Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 University of Holy Cross anticipates matriculating its first class in August of 2019, pending achieving Accreditation.
 Accreditation - Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program's ability to meet the ARC-PA Standards or when a program holding accreditation-provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students